dfelinto/blender-manual/modeling/surfaces/editing.rst

    - Whole rows, and only whole rows must be selected.
    - Only rows along the same axis must be selected (i.e. you can't delete both U- and V-rows at the same time).

-   Also remember that NURBS order cannot be higher than its number of control points in a given axis, so it might decrease when you delete some control points… Of course, when only one row remains, the surface becomes a "surface curve"; when only one point remains, there is no more visible surface; and when all points are deleted, the surface itself is deleted.
+   Also remember that NURBS order cannot be higher than its number of control points in a given axis, so it might decrease when you delete some control points...
+Of course, when only one row remains, the surface becomes a "surface curve"; when only one point remains, there is no more visible surface; and when all points are deleted, the surface itself is deleted.

 :guilabel:`All`
    As with meshes or curves, this deletes everything in the object!